cainhill/Text-To-Rows/README.md

 - May error if an entire column is selected
 - May seem unresponsive when applied to large sets of data (e.g. 1000+ rows)
-- WebcamCircle has been built and tested on Windows 10 only.
+- Has been built and tested on Windows 10 only

 <br />